MS Estonia: Decks and facilities

-The MS Estonia consisted of 11 decks, counting from the lowest (0) to the highest (10).
+MS Estonia consisted of 11 decks, counting from the lowest (0) to the highest (10).
 Passenger facilities were located on decks 6, 5, 4, and 1, while the crew members occupied decks 8 and 7.
 Decks 2 and 3 were dedicated to cargo.

+Deck 1 had the inexpensive staterooms, while other staterooms were on decks 4 through 6.
+The sauna and pool were on deck 0.
+Decks 4 through 6 had dining and entertainment facilities, with Deck 5 having the Pub Admiral and Deck 6 having the Baltic Bar.

 As Viking Sally

 Sinking

 Estonia sank on Wednesday, 28 September 1994, between about 00:50 and 01:50 (UTC+2) as the ship was crossing the Baltic Sea, en route from Tallinn, Estonia, to Stockholm, Sweden.

 The official report concluded that the bow door had separated from the vessel, pulling the ramp ajar.
 The ship was already listing because of poor cargo distribution, and the list increased rapidly, flooding the decks and the cabins.
 Power soon failed altogether, inhibiting search and rescue, and a full-scale emergency was not declared for 90 minutes.
-Of the 989 on board, 138 were rescued.
-The report criticised primarily the ship's construction, as well as the passive attitude of the crew, failing to notice that water was entering the vehicle deck, delaying the alarm, and providing minimal guidance from the bridge.
+Of the 989 on board, 137 were rescued.
+The report criticised the passive attitude of the crew, failing to notice that water was entering the vehicle deck, delaying the alarm, and providing minimal guidance from the bridge.
+A further investigation found that the certificate of seaworthiness was incorrect since no inspection of the bow parts was done as per regulations, otherwise this would have led to the discovery of the flaws in the visor.
+The bow visor was under-designed before construction, as the ship's manufacturing and approval processes did not consider the visor and its attachments as critical items regarding ship safety.

 The sinking was one of the worst maritime disasters of the 20th century.
 It is one of the deadliest peacetime sinkings of a European ship, after the RMS Titanic (1912) and the RMS Empress of Ireland (1914), and the deadliest peacetime shipwreck to have occurred in European waters, with 852 lives lost.
-There is a memorial for the event in Tallinn.
+There are memorials for the event in Tallinn and Stockholm.